Healthy Homes Assessment Kingston

 Kingston Healthy Homes Compliance Timeframes

-• The insulation of the ceiling and underfloor is mandatory in all Kingston and New Zealand rental homes where it’s reasonably practicable to install.
+• Insulation of the underfloor and ceiling is compulsory for all Kingston and New Zealand rental houses where it’s reasonably practicable to install.

-• Property managers and landlords have to keep records that prove the conformance to any Healthy Homes Standards that apply or will be in force during the tenure of their rental properties.
+• Landlords and property managers must keep records of their compliance with any Healthy Homes Standards that apply or will be applied during the tenure of an apartment rental.

-• All homes let by Kainga Ora (formerly Housing New Zealand) and Community Housing Providers that are registered are required to comply with the Healthy Homes Standards regardless of when the tenancy first began.
+• All households that are rented out from Kainga Ora (formerly Housing New Zealand) and registered Community Housing Providers must meet the Healthy Homes Standards regardless of the date the tenancy was started.

 Unreasonable Gaps & Holes